 We might think here of a great scene near the end of the Dardennes' La Promesse.
 Here Gourmet's Roger claims that everything he does, he does for his son.
 But most of these things have been illegal, as he's involved with smuggling immigrants into the country and putting them up in suspect accommodation.
 He involves his son Igor in most of his activities, but when a man dies after falling off a roof he was working on for Roger, his son wants to help the man's wife and their baby out in as many small ways as he can without quite telling her what has happened to her husband.
 By the end of the film, Igor's more attuned to the wife's needs over his father's wants, and at one stage as Roger gets angry with him, the son manages to attach a chain to his foot after Roger's been knocked semi-unconscious.
 As Gourmet's character becomes fully conscious again, we see him struggling to free himself from the chain whilst pleading with the boy to let him go.
 It seems entirely apt that Roger's trapped whilst offering love and affection to the son; it sums up neatly the problem between the two of them throughout the film.
 Gourmet plays Roger as a man trapped in the world as it is and not as it could be, trapped in a mechanistic universe where signs of love seem somehow beside the point.
 When earlier in the film Igor calls his father dad, Roger insists he calls him by his name.
 There is something functional here, as though Roger does but a dad loves, and it's the doing that matters; not the affection.
 Certainly Gourmet offers moments of warmth at various stages in the film: after losing his temper with Igor and beating him to the ground, he play acts with Igor and starts tickling him.
 In one scene in a bar Roger gets up and sings, and hugs his girlfriend, Maria.
 But these are moments of affection that seem to function like hiatuses in a life, moments that can never accumulate, it seems, into turning Roger into anything other than the type of person Roger is, can never turn him from 'Roger' into 'dad'.

-Gourmet plays the role perfectly; he understands the physicality of the character, and refuses to offer us anything that would try and explain the central aporia in the film: the absence of Igor's mother.
+Gourmet plays the role perfectly; he understands the physicality of the character, and refuses to offer us anything that would try and explain the central lacuna in the film: the absence of Igor's mother.
 Whether knocking on various doors picking up the rent, jumping into the van to go from one place to another, or offering the police a few immigrants to lockup so that the politicians will be appeased that something is being done about immigration, Roger never stands still enough to think through his actions, and the moral implications on his son.
 This isn't the Dardennes' blanket dismissal of extension over thought, but they do explore in much of their work the problem of trying to get on to the detriment of one's own ethical well-being.
 Thus, so often we see the characters' labour is contained by the directors' ethical questioning.
 Now this may usually be through the problem of work in late capitalism, where the work ethic becomes an oxymoron.
 In La Promesse, Rosetta and The Child, the notion of getting on is contained by the problem of what gets sacrificed when trying to make a buck.
 But sometimes the Dardennes do look at the nobility of work, and especially so in The Son, without requiring much alteration from Gourmet in terms of his performance.
 Here Gourmet uses the very skill he possesses in his own life (when not acting he practises carpentry), and makes it central to his character's emotional heft.
 As he takes on as an apprentice the young boy responsible for his son's death, Gourmet's character keeps most of his thoughts to himself and lets the work do the talking.

 This is an internalised performance through external action.
 But it is external action not as symptomatic, as neurotic signs revealing the inner being, as we might find in a Method performance.
 Nor is it symptomatic of boredom, restlessness, loneliness or insecurity as we find in Congorama.
 It is a performance based chiefly on the immediacy of the task to hand.
 This might not be new: how often have we seen a performance hemmed in by the activity practised?
 Emmanuelle Beart and Daniel Auteuil in Un Coeur en Hiver for example, where they both play musicians who allow much of their emotional intensity to sublimate itself in performance, or Robert De Niro in Raging Bull, where De Niro trained to such a standard that by all accounts he would have made a very efficient middle-weight boxer?
 In each instance the performance remains contained by the quality of the task.
 But in The Son, Gourmet pushes further than most into the physicality of the performance.
 In Un Coeur en Hiver and Raging Bull, we still feel that the performance comes out of the problem of expression in relation to the professional activity.
 The musicians offer their emotions restrictively, La Motta violently: their emotions come out of their professional identity.
 This doesn't seem to be the case in The Son, where the emotions and the profession are not interconnected, but quite separate.
 It is as if the Dardennes don't want Gourmet to play an emotionally repressed carpenter, but they want him simply to play a carpenter who happens to have an emotional loss at the centre of his life.
 Certainly he gets extremely angry with the boy late in the film, but this is not because of carpentry and tragedy, the way we can say La Motta is primally violent in and out of the ring, he just so happens to be a carpenter who wants the young boy to understand the enormity of his deed.
 Once that is understood, the work continues, though contained, perhaps, through an understanding that the work is bigger than those who happen to be doing it.
 Though the underlying aspect of Gourmet's character in The Son and in La Promesse are very different - in one film a father who loses his son semi-adopts the young man who killed him; in La Promesse a father half ignores his son's emotional needs for financial wants - the performances needn't be.
 Both parts require an actor who can focus on the physicality of effort, and the Dardennes film their theme around that physicality.